GMP - Good Manufacturing Practice

 Sampler

-- Ground and flush weld seams in accordance with Regulation (EC) No. 1935/2004 on food contact materials (FCM)
+- Regulation (EC) No. 1935/2004 on food contact materials (FCMs)

 Production data

-- Data exchange with the control system
+- Data exchange with the customer’s control system

-- Traceabillity
+- Reporting

-Audit Trail
+- Audit Trail

 Packaging